tim-ngeno/AutoFlow/README.md

 1. Clone the AutoFlow repository from GitHub.
 2. Navigate to the project directory and install dependencies using `npm install`.
 3. Configure environment variables by creating a `.env` file based on `.env.example`.
-4. Start the server using `npm start`.
+4. Start the server using `npx tsx app.ts`.

 ### Configuration
 AutoFlow requires configuration for database connection, API keys, and other settings.
 Refer to the `.env.example` file for a template and adjust it according to your environment.